chisophugis/lbd/source/install.rst

 covers this.
 For Linux machines, we are building and debugging (using gdb) our LLVM installations on a Fedora 17 system.
 We will not be using an IDE for Linux, but once again, if you have experience building/debugging LLVM using Eclipse or other major IDEs, please contact the authors.
-For information regarding using ``cmake`` with LLVM, please refer to the `Building LLVM with CMake`_ documentation for further information.
+For information on using ``cmake`` to build LLVM, please refer to the `Building LLVM with CMake`_ documentation for further information.
 We are using cmake version 2.8.9.